railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:type_tax_use: Tax Use in, selection
+:type_tax_use: Tax Use In, selection, required